Coronavirus COVID-19 Updates: uc.edu/publichealth

 Grant number: P30 ES017885

 The Core provides assistance with sample collection, storage, preservation, processing, and analysis for environmental and biological samples, and referral services to supporting laboratories for analytes not measured by the Core itself.
-The Core also provides consultations regarding exposure data, including study design, data cleaning, data interpretation, error calculations, and the use of environmental models and databases, such as those pertaining to air quality (including ambient and indoor), water quality (including surface, ground and drinking water), and soil quality (including waste sites, vapor intrusion).
+The Core also provides consultations regarding exposure data, including study design, data cleaning, data interpretation, error calculations, and the use of environmental models and databases, such as those pertaining to air quality, water quality, and soil quality.

-Consultation on community-based environmental health problems: The IHSC provides translational consultation to assist Center investigators in identifying ways that our associated biorepositories and Cores can be used in preparing pilot projects or full grant proposals.
+Consultation on community-based environmental health problems: The Integrated Health Sciences Core (IHSC) facilitates interaction to strengthen the connection between research and community and practice.
+The IHSC provides translational consultation to assist Center investigators in identifying ways that our associated biorepositories and Cores can be used in preparing pilot projects or full grant proposals.
 Biostatistical consultation and collaboration are provided to help ensure that Center studies are well designed, and that appropriate statistical methodology is used in their analysis.
 This service includes guidance with general study design, feasibility, specimen collection fundamentals, case report form development and human subjects regulations, as well as re-directing investigators to appropriate collaborators for more in-depth and specialized collaboration or consultation (e.g., detailed study design or assay methods).

 Biorepository services: A service of the Integrated Health Sciences Core; identifies physical facilities and best practices for specimen collection, storage, labeling, and retrieval, and referrals to potential collaborators with existing biorepositories.

-Omics and Bioinformatics Core: Provide genomic analysis resources for all Center-related projects.
+The Pan-Omics and Data Science Core (PODS) provides comprehensive and innovative support for study design, sample preparation, analysis, interpretation, and integration of a broad range of omics studies.
+PODS also delivers cutting edge analytic methods to integrate and apply high-dimensional data to translational studies.
+The Core offers services to M-LEEaD investigators and members of their research teams, and to M-LEEaD pilot grant recipients.
 Researchers will have access to full services for epigenomics experiments; individual labs may submit cells for DNA/RNA extraction or ChIP-DNA for ChIP-Seq.
 The core will perform sample library preparation for the main DNA methylation platforms and sequencing applications, RNA-seq, or ChIP-seq.
-Prepared samples will be sent directly to the UM DNA Sequencing core, and generated data will be sent directly for bioinformatics service.
-In addition to the Epigenomics-related services described above, Center researchers can directly request access to technologies such as whole-genome sequencing, small RNA sequencing, microarrays, etc. ChIP-seq, microarrays, microRNA expression, HumanMethylation450 BeadChip, reduced representation (RRBS) or whole-genome (WGBS) bisulfite sequencing, MeDIP-seq, MethylCap-seq, hmeDIP-seq, and Enrichment testing (pathway analysis).
+Center researchers can directly request access to technologies such as whole-genome sequencing, small RNA sequencing, microarrays, etc. ChIP-seq, microarrays, microRNA expression, HumanMethylation450 BeadChip, reduced representation (RRBS) or whole-genome (WGBS) bisulfite sequencing, MeDIP-seq, MethylCap-seq, hmeDIP-seq, and Enrichment testing (pathway analysis).

 INTEGRATED HEALTH SCIENCES FACILITY CORE (IHSFC): The Integrated Health Sciences Facility Core (IHSFC) facilitates translation of research from laboratory models to human studies.